diablozzq/kickstart.nvim/notes.md

 ## Tricks

+* You can change .alacritty.yml and it will update live w/out restart
-`!` - shows keybinds
+* `!` - shows keybinds
-`!ls -alth` - bang can be used to run commands `powershell.exe "(Get-Clipboard -Format Image).save('test.png')"` - pastes and image into WSL / windows :PasteImg = paste image to nvim
+* `!ls -alth` - bang can be used to run commands
+* `powershell.exe "(Get-Clipboard -Format Image).save('test.png')"` - pastes and image into WSL / windows
+* :PasteImg = paste image to nvim
-:lua print(vim.inspect(vim.fn.readfile("/proc/version"))) - runs a lua from command line :so - sources config
+* :lua print(vim.inspect(vim.fn.readfile("/proc/version"))) - runs a lua from command line
+* :so - sources config
-:diffs <filename> - diffs another file with the current file :help K - example of using help
+* :diffs <filename> - diffs another file with the current file
+* :help K - example of using help
-:Mason to install LSP / formatters / etc...
+* :Mason to install LSP / formatters / etc...

 ## Issues